 On this page

-- Payment terms to save you money
+- Review payment terms to save money

-- Check your systems
+- Check your accounting systems

-- Dealing with a disputes
+- How to deal with a disputes

 Review payment terms